Chapter 33 BWV 123 Liebster Immanuel, Herzog der Frommen

 The thirty-second cantata of the cycle for Epiphany.

-9/8 is one of the time signatures less frequently used in baroque music.
+9/8 is one of the time signatures used somewhat specifically and sparingly in baroque music.
 Like 12/8 it has connotations of the pastorale when given a moderate tempo, a gigue when played faster.
-Typical examples of its expressive range may be found in the last movement of the A minor violin concerto (jauntily buoyant) the first movement of the sixth English Suite (discursive and contrapuntal) and the French Overture from the fourth Orchestral Suite (busily imperious and latterly adapted as the opening chorus for C 110, see vol 3, chapter 6).
+Typical examples of its expressive range may be found in the last movement of the A minor violin concerto (jauntily buoyant) the first movement of the sixth English Suite (discursive and contrapuntal) and the French Overture from the fourth Orchestral Suite (busily imperious and latterly adapted as the opening chorus for C 110: see vol 3, chapter 6).
 Its use is relatively rare in the cantatas although other fantasias in this cycle in 9/8 are those from C 96 (chapter 19) and C 125 (chapter 38).
 A more tempestuous treatment of this rhythm may be found in the bass aria from C 178 (chapter 9) graphically describing the actions of storms and waves.

 It is also interesting to note that both of the chorales from which these two cantatas are built begin with one note sounded three times.
 This is a motive which often attracts Bach’s attention and is discussed further in chapter 40.
 A comparative study of both works reveals much about his endless inventiveness and ability to construct a seemingly infinite number of characterful musical ideas from such apparently bland material.

 And yet, for all their superficial similarities these two choruses could not be more different in character.